Grant opportunity

 This fellowship funds communicators who can translate child and adolescent mental health evidence into public-facing work that improves awareness, understanding, and engagement.

 Child Mind Institute lists this opportunity for Communication professionals at eligible institutions, Biomedical Sciences, Global South.
-Applicants should use the official call page to confirm final requirements before submitting.

 Applicants should be communication professionals affiliated with eligible institutions in low- and middle-income country contexts or SNF Global Center hub countries.